tinkeros/TinkerOS/VirtualBoxSetup.md

-# Installing TinkerOS on Windows using VirtualBox
+# Installing TinkerOS in VirtualBox

 ## Setup Steps:
 1) Enable Virtualization in your BIOS (this step may not be necessary, skip if you don't know what you're doing)